benetech/wp-youtube-lyte/readme.txt

 WP-Youtube-lyte inserts "Lite YouTube Embeds" in your blog.
 These look and feel like normal embedded YouTube, but don't use Flash unless clicked on, thereby reducing download size & time substantially.
 Just add a YouTube-link with "httpv" instead of "http" and WP-YouTube-lyte will replace that link with the correct (flash-less) code.

-WP-Youtube-lyte implements LYTE (http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/ "High Performance YouTube embeds"), which is a small javascript-solution that creates a "dummy" YouTube-player that includes the clip thumbnail and title.
+WP-Youtube-lyte implements [LYTE](http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/ "High Performance YouTube embeds"), which is a small javascript-solution that creates a "dummy" YouTube-player that includes the clip thumbnail and title.
 When clicked on, the dummy player is replaced by the Flash player.

-WP-Youtube-lyte can be used together with Smart Youtube.
+WP-Youtube-lyte can be used together with [Smart Youtube](http://wordpress.org/extend/plugins/smart-youtube/ "Great plugin").
 In that case WP-Youtube-lyte will take care of the default embeds (httpv), while Smart Youtube continues to parse other types (httpvh, httpvhd, httpvp, ...).

 == Installation ==